Student Counsellor Placements

 As a current or future counsellor with us it is important that you are familiar with our Governance and Policy Documents.
 On commencing your placement with us you will receive our counsellor handbook and operational policy.
 These provide information about our policies and ways of working.
 You will also be expected to attend an induction session to learn about our administration and IT procedures.

-We hold assessment sessions for volunteer counsellors, at various times throughout the academic year, depending on vacancies arising.
-There are also opportunities for trainees to undertake Initial Assessments.
-We are especially keen to hear from experienced counsellors who are working towards BACP accreditation and would like to experience working with NHS/IAPTS clients.
-This is a voluntary role.
+We interview prospective counsellors at various times throughout the academic year, depending on vacancies arising.
+We are especially keen to hear from experienced counsellors who are working towards BACP accreditation and would like to develop their skills in a voluntary role in either our Low Cost or IAPT services.
+There are also opportunities for qualified volunteers to also conduct Low Cost initial assessments, for which we pay a sessional rate.

 Your Career Pathway

 Trainees often join us towards the end of their first year of training, whilst others join at more advanced stages and already have some client work experience.
-Most new trainee counsellors would start by working in our Low-Cost Counselling Service, managing a caseload of up to four clients per week.
+Many new trainee counsellors start by working in our Low-Cost Counselling Service, managing a caseload of up to four clients per week.
+We do, however, recruit counsellors who wish to join our IAPTS team without progressing through the Low Cost team.
+These counsellors would usually need to have some previous counselling or similar experience.

 The first three months of the placement is a probationary period at the end of which the trainee counsellor will be invited to meet with the Service Directors/Clinical Team Leader to discuss their progress and future goals.
 All new trainees are assigned to a team, headed by a Lead Counsellor.
 The Lead Counsellor will act as a mentor and ensure that all new joiners settle in, can find their way around the building and are able to get to grips with the admin procedures.

 After completing 12 months with Care To Listen trainee counsellors will be expected to attend an appraisal meeting, where they are invited to discuss their progress in detail and encouraged to set new targets for the next year.
-Trainees who have been at Care To Listen for more than 12 months (last year of training) could have the opportunity to access training which will enable them to conduct Initial Assessments.
+Trainees who are nearing qualification could have the opportunity to access training which will enable them to conduct Initial Assessments.